Liteboho27/Consumer-Behaviour-Analysis/README.md

 - Do discounts lift or compress order value?
 - Does the subscription program drive retention?
 - How does purchase frequency vary by age?
-- Do discounts have an impact on review ratings?
 - Which payment methods are the most preferred?

 ## Key Business Insights